 One of my favorite trips of last year was visiting Albania.
-We only had a week in Albania, which is a bit on the low side, but enough to get you hooked on visiting this beautiful country in the Balkans, however I’ve expanded this itinerary to include the best things to do in Albania with the help of friends.
+We only had a week in Albania, which is a bit on the low side, but enough to get you hooked on visiting this beautiful country in the Balkans, but I’ve expanded this itinerary to include the best things to do in Albania with the help of friends.
 I include a complete itinerary for our trip to Albania, which was done entirely by bus besides one organized trip to Valbona.
 I hope that this Albania itinerary inspires you to visit this beautiful country!

 Start off your trip in Albania.
 If you’re flying into Albania, you’ll be arriving in Tirana, Albania’s capital.
 I intended for this Albania itinerary to be starting in Tirana with heading North prior to heading South.
 If you’re coming from Montenegro to Albania, start off this itinerary for traveling in Albania at Day 2 and head south.
 Some people might be interested in stepping off after Berat prior to heading east towards Macedonia or Kosovo.
 I’ll be detailing exit routes to other countries when necessary.